Tyrannosaurus in popular culture: Film appearances

-O'Brien was again responsible for special effects in the 1933 monster film King Kong, which featured a climactic battle between the giant ape and a Tyrannosaurus.
+O'Brien was again responsible for special effects in the 1933 monster film King Kong, which featured a climactic battle between the titular giant ape and a Tyrannosaurus.
 This scene is credited with the film's success both in terms of cinematic experience and in securing financial backing.
-In a 2005 tongue in cheek mockumentary, "T. Rex: A Dinosaur in Hollywood," no one less than Kong himself explained why.
-"Well, I had to find a suitably impressive monster to showoff my great strength and ruthlessness.
+In a 2005 tongue in cheek mockumentary, "T. Rex: A Dinosaur in Hollywood," Kong himself explained that "Well, I had to find a suitably impressive monster to showoff my great strength and ruthlessness.
 There was only one real choice!"

 In real life, film historian and Kong scholar Ray Morton agreed with the previous statement.
-According to Morton, RKO film studio wanted to halt production on King Kong on account of it going over budget.
+According to Morton, the film studio RKO wanted to halt production on King Kong on account of it going over budget.
 Merian C Cooper, Kong's creator, then showed the studio heads a 20-minute test reel he and his team had made.
-The footage was of T. Rex's fight with Kong and was this scene that convinced the studio heads that the film had to be made, regardless of costs.
+The footage was of T. Rex's fight with Kong and was the scene that convinced the studio heads that the film had to be made, regardless of costs.

 O'Brien had not originally meant to create Kong, instead seeking to make a film about a lost island of dinosaurs wherein the T. rex would have featured in the climax.
-When this film, Creation was cancelled, O'Brien used the T. rex model he had made and reused it (along with other dinosaur models) for King Kong.
+When this film, Creation, was cancelled, O'Brien reused the T. rex model he had made, along with other dinosaur models, for King Kong.
 The Tyrannosaurus model was made using a cast based on an early painting by Charles R. Knight.
 O'Brien stated that the battle between Kong and the Tyrannosaurus was one of the most technically difficult scenes in the film to animate.
 Many early films depicted Tyrannosaurus with an upright posture based on the current thinking of the time.
-Most of these films inaccurately portrayed the dinosaur with three prominent fingers on each hand like Allosaurus (though Tyrannosaurus had a third, vestigial finger, it would not have been noticeable at first glance); Walt Disney is reported to have informed dinosaur hunter Barnum Brown that "it looked better that way", and the creature was depicted as such as in the Igor Stravinsky's The Rite of Spring segment in the Walt Disney 1940 animated film Fantasia.
-Since that time, T. rex has appeared in a great number of "monster" films and educational documentaries.
+Most of these films inaccurately portrayed the dinosaur with three prominent fingers on each hand like Allosaurus (though Tyrannosaurus had a third, vestigial finger, it would not have been noticeable at first glance); Walt Disney is reported to have informed dinosaur hunter Barnum Brown that "it looked better that way", and the creature was depicted as such as in the segment based on Igor Stravinsky's The Rite of Spring in the Walt Disney 1940 animated film Fantasia.
+Since then, T. rex has appeared in numerous "monster" films and educational documentaries.
 One of the first appearances which portrayed a proper posture and anatomy of Tyrannosaurus is the 1984 short Prehistoric Beast, fully conceived and made by Phil Tippett by means of his so-called go motion technique.
-In 1985, the 1984 Prehistoric Beast short was served to Robert Guenette to direct a full-length TV documentary film titled Dinosaur!, for which Phil Tippett made new Tyrannosaurus go motion sequences (chasing Hadrosaurus) in addition to those he made for Prehistoric Beast (where Tyrannosaurus was chasing Monoclonius).
+In 1985, the 1984 Prehistoric Beast short was served to Robert Guenette to direct a full-length TV documentary film titled Dinosaur!, for which Phil Tippett made new Tyrannosaurus go motion sequences of it chasing Hadrosaurus in addition to those he made for Prehistoric Beast, where Tyrannosaurus was chasing Monoclonius.